-Natasha M. Davis

-Vice President, Marketing and Operations
+Natasha M. Davis Vice President, Marketing and Operations

-Ms. Natasha M. Davis has more than 19 years of experience in strategic marketing, reputation management, brand development, brand management, public relations, event management and contract negotiation.
+Ms. Natasha M. Davis has more than 19 years of experience in strategic marketing, reputation management, brand development, brand management and contract negotiation.
 She holds an MBA (International Marketing) from the Arthur Lok Jack Global School of Business and has a BSc (Management Studies - Marketing & Finance) from The University of the West Indies, St Augustine.